FAU-LAP/NOMAD-CAMELS/docs/quick_start/quick_start_protocols.md

 One key part of this window is the `Sequence` element on the left.
 Here you will configure the individual steps of the measurement procedure.

-Simply right click into the empty space (first image below) or use the small &#10133; symbol in the top right to add a new step (second image below).
+Right click into the empty space (first image below) or use the small &#10133; symbol in the top right to add a new step (second image below).

 <p float="left">
   <img src="img_10.png" width="75%" />